Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 #### Feature_Engineering

 In this section, we will discuss the new features created in order to tackle a good performance in our model.
-However, this shall be the densest section of the whole work, not only because the optimization of a model follows a cycle where you continuously adjust the features and see which one really does add value to it (entropy), this part will only cover the final outcome of what has been numerous hours of trying to optimize the input for my algorithm, avoiding so GIGO.
+However, this shall be the densest section of the whole work, not only because the optimization of a model follows a cycle where you continuously adjust the features and see which one really does add value to it (entropy), this part will only cover the final outcome of what has been numerous hours of trying to optimize the input for my algorithm, avoiding so **GIGO**.

 Since stock prices behave also according to the time of the year, a focus of interest while generating new features was to include the day, month, quarter, etc of that specific moment as there could have been patterns in the past.
 A simple example is that, by the end of January, a lot of *blue chips* release their quarterly earnings and since AAPL consistently does a good job on this, beating the expectations of the analysts, the stock tends to rise in a short time period (for one day to another).
 This is quite interesting since depending on the window optimization used for the analysis this pattern was captured or not.